SystemsApproach/sdn/intro.rst

 of distributed algorithms like Link-State and Distance-Vector routing protocols) and the app is free to simply run the shortest path algorithm on this graph and load the resulting flow rules into the underlying switches.
-For an introduction to Link-State and Distance-Vector routing algorithms, see
+An introduction to Link-State and Distance-Vector routing algorithms is available online.

 .. _reading_routing:
 .. admonition:: Further Reading